Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 );
 ```

 As an alternative to specifying the `authorityHost` argument, you can also set the `AZURE_AUTHORITY_HOST` environment variable to the URL of your cloud's authority.
-This approach is useful when configuring multiple credentials to authenticate to the same cloud:
+This approach is useful when configuring multiple credentials to authenticate to the same cloud or when the deployed environment needs to define the target cloud:

 ```sh
 AZURE_AUTHORITY_HOST=https://login.partner.microsoftonline.cn